marie077/cs1302-lists/README.md

   process as needed.

-* **(100 points) Project Directory Structure:** The location of the default package for the source code should be a direct subdirectory called `src`.
+* **(100 points) Project Directory Structure:** The location of the default package for the source code should be a direct subdirectory called `src/main/java`.
   When the project is compiled using Maven, the the default package for compiled code should be `target/classes`.